-Compared with the baseline scenario, adoption of either the ACT + NOx Omnibus policy scenario or the 100 x 40 ZEV + Clean Grid scenario in New York will increase national net jobs through at least 2045.
+Compared with the baseline scenario, adoption of the ACT + NOx Omnibus policy scenario in Oregon will increase national net jobs through 2040, while the 100 x 40 ZEV + Clean Grid scenario will increase national net jobs through at least 2045.
+The loss in 2045 is largely due to the reductions in spending on diesel fuel and decreases in the costs of M/HDV ZEVs over time, resulting in decreased spending and investments in the out years.
 Both scenarios also increase annual GDP in all years.
-For both scenarios in all years, the average wages for new jobs added to the economy are more than twice as high as the average wages for jobs that are replaced.
-This is because the largest number of added jobs are in electrical component manufacturing and in construction of charging infrastructure, requiring many well-paid electricians and electrical engineers, while the largest job losses are in vehicle repair-due to lower maintenance required by ZEVs-as well as relatively lowpaid retail workers at gas stations.
+For both scenarios in all years, the average wages for new jobs added to the economy 85 percent higher than the average wages for jobs that are replaced.
+This is because the largest number of added jobs are in electrical component manufacturing and in construction of charging infrastructure, requiring many well-paid electricians and electrical engineers, while the largest job losses are in vehicle repair-due to lower maintenance required by ZEVs-as well as relatively low-paid retail workers at gas stations.